2002 Meath Senior Football Championship: From S.F.C.

+Participating Teams

+The teams competing in the 2002 Meath Senior Championship are:

 Group stage

 There are 4 groups called Group A,B,C and D. The 2 top finishers in each Group will qualify for the quarter finals.
 The team that finish last in their groups will play in a relegation play off.
 In the event of two teams being level on points and only one qualification spot available, a playoff will be played to determine final placings.